dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-microsoft-fabric.md

 ## Supported authentication methods
 The supported authentication methods are:
-- Azure Active Directory (Azure AD) service principal
+- Microsoft Entra ID (Entra ID) service principal
-- Azure AD password
+- Entra ID password

-SQL password (LDAP) is not supported in Microsoft Fabric Synapse Data Warehouse so you must use Azure AD.
-This means that to use [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric) in dbt Cloud, you will need at least one Azure AD service principal to connect dbt Cloud to Fabric, ideally one service principal for each user.
+SQL password (LDAP) is not supported in Microsoft Fabric Synapse Data Warehouse so you must use Entra ID.
+This means that to use [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric) in dbt Cloud, you will need at least one Entra ID service principal to connect dbt Cloud to Fabric, ideally one service principal for each user.

 ### Active Directory service principal
-The following are the required fields for setting up a connection with a Microsoft Fabric using Azure AD service principal authentication.
+The following are the required fields for setting up a connection with a Microsoft Fabric using Entra ID service principal authentication.

 | Field | Description |
 | --- | --- |